 Students can also access their course feedback forms via Blackboard; please check this link to learn how.
 Students will be able to access their feedback forms through Blackboard during the same period of time noted in the email invitation they receive.

 Yes, all you need is an Internet connection and a web browser.

 For full semester duration courses (e.g., 4 months long), students will receive an email invitation to complete their course feedback form(s) about two weeks before the end of classes.
 For compressed or short duration courses, students will receive an email invitation one week before classes end.
-Because student feedback is important to us, two email reminders will be sent during the evaluation period to students who have not completed all their course feedback forms.
+Because student feedback is important to us, email reminders will be sent during the feedback period to students who have not completed all their course feedback forms.

 On average, it takes students approximately 3-5 minutes to complete a course feedback form.

 Not all courses are included in the course feedback system.
-For example, some instructional formats and courses with very small enrolments (e.g., directed studies) are excluded from evaluation.
+For example, some instructional formats and courses with very small enrolments (e.g., directed studies) are excluded from feedback.
 Your instructor can confirm if you should receive a course feedback form for your course.
 If they confirm that the course is included in the course feedback system, but you have not received an invitation to complete it, then send a request for technical assistance via email to firstname.lastname@example.org.
 Please identify your course name and section number in the subject line of the email.